-for the "growth" assets (UK and overseas equities, property), to achieve a return significantly in excess of a cash based rate of return.
+for the "growth" assets (UK and overseas equities, property), to achieve a return which at least keeps pace with the increase in national average earnings over the same period.
 The Trustees are willing to incur short-term volatility in asset price behaviour with the expectation that over the long term these assets will outperform asset classes which may be regarded as matching the liabilities;

-for the "matching" assets to be invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable under the Plan.
+for the "matching" assets to be invested in a manner appropriate to the nature and duration of the expected future retirement benefits payable under the Scheme;

-the neutral estimate of projected investment returns for the certain asset classes taken from the Aon's Capital Market Assumptions as at 31 March 2020 were: 7.2% pa UK equities, 1.4% pa for 10-year UK investment grade corporate bonds, 0.2% pa for 15-year UK indexlinked gilts and 2.1% pa for price inflation (CPI).
+the neutral estimate of projected investment returns for the asset classes taken from the actuarial valuation undertaken as at 31 March 2020 were: 7.2% pa UK equities, , 1.4% pa for 10-year UK investment grade corporate bonds, 0.2% pa for 15-year UK index-linked gilts and 2.1% pa for price inflation (CPI).